Tooth and gum disease in cats

 - Dental (tooth and gum) disease is a very common problem in cats, especially as they get older.

 - Dental problems are often very painful and left without treatment, can cause problems such as kidney disease and heart disease.

 - Most cats continue to eat even when they are in pain,so it's important to keep an eye out for signs of dental problems and have their mouth checked by your vet at least once per year.

 - Tooth brushing, tooth gels and special diets can help keep your cat’s mouth healthy.

 - Book an appointment with your vet if you notice any problems with your cat’s mouth.

-- Age – dental disease is much more common in older cats due to wear and tear throughout life.
+- Age – dental disease is much more common in older cats due to wear, tear and tartar build up throughout life.

 - Diet – an inappropriate diet can increase the chance of dental disease.

 - Breed – purebred cats such as Persian, Maine Coon, Burmese and Siamese are more likely to suffer from dental disease.

 - Retained baby teeth – if your cat's baby teeth don’t fall out when they are supposed to (from around 3 months), they can trap food and bacteria.
 Your vet might recommend removing retained baby teeth under anaesthetic if they are causing a problem.